 7. SUBCONTRACTING AND SUBPROCESSING

-7.1.1 The Customer has provided its prior written approval for such subcontract; and
+7.1.1.
+The Customer has provided its prior written approval for such subcontract;

 8. CROSS-BORDER TRANSFERS OF PERSONAL DATA

-8.1 The Supplier may transfer Personal Data to a recipient in a country outside of the European Economic Area (such other country being a Third Country) in accordance with the Processing Instructions if:
+8.1.
+The Supplier may transfer Personal Data to a recipient in a country outside of the European Economic Area (such other country being a Third Country) in accordance with the Processing Instructions if:

-8.1.1 there has been an EU Commission finding of adequacy in respect of that Third Country pursuant to applicable Data Protection Legislation;
+8.1.1. there has been an EU Commission finding of adequacy in respect of that Third Country pursuant to applicable Data Protection Legislation; or

-8.1.3 the recipient has entered into a contract with The Customer that contains model clauses that have been approved by the EU Commission or another competent public authority in accordance with applicable Data Protection Legislation (each such contract a Data Transfer Agreement) and has implemented appropriate supplementary measures if necessary.
+8.1.2. the recipient has entered into a contract with The Customer that contains model clauses that have been approved by the EU Commission or another competent public authority in accordance with applicable Data Protection Legislation (each such contract a Data Transfer Agreement) and has implemented appropriate supplementary measures if necessary.

 10. ASSISTANCE WHEN HANDLING REQUESTS FROM DATA SUBJECTS